ts-safeql/safeql/docs/api/index.md

     "overrides": {
       "types": {
         "date": {
-          // the type of the parameter (can be a glob pattern) "parameter": "Parameter<LocalDate>",
+          // the type of the parameter (can be a regex or a glob pattern) "parameter": "Parameter<LocalDate>",
           // the generated type
           "return": "LocalDate"